 Education tends to be about taking classes, earning credentials, acquiring and proving the acquisition of knowledge and skills.

 By its very nature, education also tends to be conservative (in the non-political sense).
-It passes along and preserves what is already known.
-This sort of conservatism is at the very heart of traditional teaching.
+It passes along and preserves what is already known – the established narrative – and it tends to treat the narrative as epistemological (the basis of knowledge and knowing) rather than instrumental (a means to an end).
+This sort of conservatism is at the very heart of traditional teaching (which nearly always benefits from a greater emphasis on epistemological modesty).

 Learning, on the other hand, is inherently progressive.
 It is always in the process of happening.
 The person who is learning is actively changing.
 Learning causes change, and change causes learning.